Expecho/Azure-Service-Fabric-Logging-And-Monitoring/README.md

 It uses a structured logging framework called [Serilog](https://serilog.net/) to log events.
 The logged events are then written to [Application Insights](https://azure.microsoft.com/en-us/services/application-insights/) using [this](https://github.com/serilog/serilog-sinks-applicationinsights) Serilog sink.
 By using Serilog to capture the events instead of logging directly to Application Insights using the SDK it is easy to add different outputs for the logged events.

-Also this repository contains [NuGet package](https://www.nuget.org/packages/ServiceFabric.Logging/) that provides logging and tracing for Azure Service Fabric services.
+Also this repository contains the NuGet package [ServiceFabric.Logging](https://www.nuget.org/packages/ServiceFabric.Logging/).

 You can directly install this library from [Nuget][6]